alejandrorodm/alejandrorodm/README.md

 - 👀 I’m interested in learning things related to cibersecurity and automatization
 - 💞️ I’m looking to collaborate on some projects about codding or cibersecurity
 - 📫 You can reach me writing up an email to mrsh4d0w@proton.me
+- Languages: Spanish and English.

-I have a huge variety of knowledge about programming with techniques like dynamic programming, backtracking, divide and conquer, greedy algorithms...
+I know how to use techniques like dynamic programming, backtracking, divide and conquer, greedy algorithms...
-I have a basic knowledge of databases too, managing entity-relations, SQL, some HTML and CSS.
+I have a basic knowledge of databases too, some HTML and CSS.

-My main language is Java, although I use Python too.
+My main language is Java, although I use Python and C too.

 <!---
 MrSh4d0w/MrSh4d0w is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.